Herb Trimpe

-Herbert William Trimpe (/trɪmp/; May 26, 1939 – April 13, 2015) was an American comics artist and occasional writer, best known as the seminal 1970s artist on The Incredible Hulk and as the first artist to draw for publication the character Wolverine, who later became a breakout star of the X-Men.
+Herbert William Trimpe (/ˈtrɪmpi/; May 26, 1939 – April 13, 2015) was an American comics artist and occasional writer, best known as the seminal 1970s artist on The Incredible Hulk and as the first artist to draw for publication the character Wolverine, who later became a breakout star of the X-Men.

 Early life

 Herb Trimpe was born May 26, 1939, in Peekskill, New York, the son of Anna (Jamison) and Herbert Trimpe.
 He graduated from Lakeland High School.
 His brother, Mike Trimpe, inked an Ant-Man story that Trimpe pencilled in Marvel Feature #6 (Nov.
 1972).
 Of his childhood art and comics influences, he said in 2002, "I really loved the Disney stuff, Donald Duck and characters like that.
 Funny-animal stuff, that was kind of my favorite, and I liked to draw that kind of thing.
 And I also liked ...
 Plastic Man. ...
 I loved comics since I was a little kid, but I was actually more interested in syndicating a comic strip than working in comics."
 As well, "I was a really big fan of EC Comics and [artist] Jack Davis."